Pixel 3 includes USB-C headphones, dongle in the box

 By contrast, Apple has pulled the 3.5mm dongle from its 2018 iPhones, though it still ships them with iPhone-compatible Lightning headphones in the box.
 Meanwhile, Samsung and LG remain among the few phonemakers that still offer a traditional 3.5mm headphone jack in their phones, obviating the need for such dongles.

-In addition to the headphones, the Pixel 3 XL will include 2 charging cables: USB-C to USB-A (for traditional chargers), as well as a USB-C-to-USB-C.
+In addition to the headphones, the Pixel 3 XL will include two charging cables: USB-C to USB-A (for traditional chargers), as well as a USB-C-to-USB-C.

 Despite rumors, Google did not announce new wireless Pixel Buds at the Tuesday event.